-- D. The Medical Center retains the right to take appropriate action against an employee who has participated in a violation of Federal or State law or Medical Center policy.
-Where appropriate, the Chief Compliance Officer will report the issue to the Board of Trustees Compliance and Governance Committee.
-A record will be kept of all whistleblower interactions. - E. While the Medical Center requires that its employees bring their concerns to the Medical Center, certain State and Federal laws discussed more fully below provide that any private citizen may bring their concerns of fraud and abuse directly to the government.
-Please note, however, that if an employee never reports his/her concerns through the Medical Center's internal compliance processes so that the Medical Center can address these concerns, they will be in breach of Medical Center policy. - F. Materials relating to the Medical Center's policies for detecting and preventing fraud are listed on the Medical Center Intranet under Corporate Compliance and on the Internet under "About Us -Corporate Compliance."
+- D. Maimonides retains the right to take appropriate action against an employee who has participated in a violation of Federal or State law or Maimonides' policy.
+Where appropriate, the CCO will report the issue to the Board of Trustees Compliance Committee.
+A record will be kept of all whistleblower interactions. - E. Although Maimonides requires that its employees bring their concerns to Maimonides, certain State and Federal laws discussed more fully below provide that any private citizen may bring their concerns of fraud and abuse directly to the government.
+Please note, however, that if an employee never reports concerns through the Maimonides' internal Compliance processes so that Maimonides can address these concerns, they will be in breach of Maimonides' policy. - F. Materials relating to Maimonides' policies for detecting and preventing fraud are listed on Maimonides' Intranet under the heading: "Departments", subheading: "Corporate Compliance" and on the "Corporate Compliance" page of Maimonides' website.

-V. FEDERAL AND STATE FRAUD and ABUSE DETECTION, PREVENTION AND EMPLOYEE PROTECTION
+5. FEDERAL AND STATE FRAUD and ABUSE DETECTION, PREVENTION AND EMPLOYEE PROTECTION